layer6ai-labs/DropoutNet/README.md

   -eval					// this is where the model should point to
-    *item_features_0based.txt		// our extracted item features in libsvm text form *user_features_0based.txt		// our extracted user features in libsvm text form -trained				// we have included our trained latent model to start DropoutNet -warm				// only warm is included for preference latent vectors *U.csv.bin			// numpy binarized user preference latent vectors (U) *V.csv.bin			// numpy binarized item preference latent vectors (V)
+    *item_features_0based.txt		// our extracted item features in libsvm text form *user_features_0based.txt		// our extracted user features in libsvm text form -trained				// we have included our trained latent model from WMF -warm				// only warm is included for preference latent vectors *U.csv.bin			// numpy binarized user preference latent vectors (U) *V.csv.bin			// numpy binarized item preference latent vectors (V)